 A RO cannot evict someone from a place where they a legal right to live.
 Only a Protection Order can do this.

-A RO can include special terms that state how far away the person must stay from you and identify specific locations where the person must not attend or try to contact you.
+A RO can include special terms that state how far away the respondent must stay from you and identify specific locations where the respondent must not attend or try to contact you.
 In each case, the judge granting the order will decide the specific terms in the order and how long it should remain in effect.
 You can request or suggest terms to the judge, but the judge does not need to accept your request or suggestion.

 Simply having the order in place does not guarantee your safety.
 You should exercise caution.
-Carry a copy of the RO at all times to be able to show it to any authority, such as the police, who can then take the necessary action in arresting the abuser.
+Carry a copy of the RO at all times to be able to show it to any authority, such as the police, who can then take the necessary action in arresting the respondent.

 For more information on ROs, see CPLEA’s Restraining Orders booklet.